 I am what you would call a social outcast.
 I liked to say it was by choice, but I was a raging bitch most of the time, to be completely honest with you.
 This is why I preferred the company of books to other human beings.

-I looked over to find Loki stood with his back to me, in nothing but a towel wrapped low on his hips.
+Loki stood with his back to me, in nothing but a towel wrapped low on his hips.
 My mouth fell open as I gawked shamelessly at my best friend's older brother.
-Loki's body was still dripping with water droplets, tattoos snaking up his arms.
-His muscles were flexing as he runs his hand through wet floppy black hair.
-Loki is what I would call sinfully sexy; he was tall, dark, and handsome with that classic 'bad boy' vibe.
-But the worst part that he knew it too.

-As if feeling my gaze, Loki began to turn toward the window.
+As if sensing my gaze, Loki began to turn.
 Shit!
-Before he could see me, I drop to the floor.
-I Land with a loud thump.
-I cringe, begged the gods that he didn't see me.
-He was my best friend's brother, for fuck sake!
-Not to mention he was a royal asswhole.
+Before he could see me, I dropped to the floor, landing with a thump.
+I cringe, hoping he hadn't seen me.
+He was everything I hated!
 I would not feed his ego.
 Not today, Satan.

 "Hey, Scarlett," Adam interrupted, walking into my room without knocking.
 Despite my many, many warnings not to.

-Adam was my kind-of older brother; we aren't related by blood but had both been adopted into the winter's household when we were very young.
-It was apparent to anyone that looked at the two of us that we were not related.
-We looked nothing alike; Adam was six foot something, blond with icy blue eyes.
+Adam and I were both adopted into the Winter's household when we were very young.
+It was apparent to anyone that looked at us; we were not related.
+Adam was six foot something, blond with icy blue eyes.
 In contrast, I was five foot six, with burgundy red curly hair and olive green eyes.

-Not that it mattered to us, our bond was stronger than any blood-related brother and sister, mostly since our' parents' were never around, which was why Adam had also become best mates with Loki.
-Adam's eyes catch mine, finding me still lying in a heap on the floor.
-He crossed his arms over his chest, his amused smile tugging at his lips.
+Yet, our bond was stronger than any blood-related brother and sister, largely because 'our parents' were never around.
+Adam finding me still lying in a heap on the floor.
+He crossed his arms over his chest, an amused smile tugging at his lips.
 "What are you doing?"
-He questioned.